 Either address should work if reaching out to the company.

 RXBar can be reached by calling 312-624-8200.
 Contacting the company is pretty easy with this number.
 Each time I called, someone picked up very quickly.
-Whether communicating via phone or email, I was actually impressed by the level of attention they gave to my questions.
+Whether communicating via phone or email, I was impressed by the level of attention their customer service gave to my questions.

 How Does RXBar Taste?